This post has already been read 17498 times!

 Today I want to talk about the challenges faced by today’s automotive suppliers, and why a network model for their supply chain can help.

-Supply chain organizations within the automotive supplier industry contribute to manufacturing excellence in many ways, including quality, cost, and delivery to their OEM and subsystem customer base.
+Supply chain organizations within the automotive supplier industry contribute to manufacturing excellence in many ways, including quality, cost, and delivery to their original equipment manufacturers (OEM) and subsystem customer base.
 Focused on outcomes, a competitive supply chain capability not only assures the on-time delivery of component material, but also the execution of inbound supply to ensure the shipment of quality finished goods at a competitive price while delivering on-target margins for the manufacturers.

 Today, in order to accomplish these goals, continuous improvement in global supply chain execution has become a core supply capability required by most automotive OEM’s.
 Strategies around lean replenishment and logistics must be deployed to accomplish performance goals, many of which may be required to remain in good standing.
 Executing these strategies requires manufacturers to fully leverage the potential of today’s innovative network-based supply chain systems and processes.

-Today it is possible to fully engage the knowledge and capabilities of an extended enterprise across their supply chain in real time.
+Now it is possible to fully engage the knowledge and capabilities of an extended enterprise across the supply chain in real time.

 Today it is possible to fully engage the knowledge and capabilities of an extended enterprise across their supply chain in real time.
 This evolving network-based capability provides the potential to drive significant improvements in overall replenishment performance and cost goals.